Pound sign: Origin

-It is not known for certain when the horizontal line or lines, which indicate an abbreviation, (Note: See scribal abbreviations) first came to be drawn through the L. However, there is in the Bank of England Museum a cheque dated 7 January 1661 with a clearly discernible £ sign.
+It is not known for certain when the horizontal line or lines, which indicate an abbreviation, first came to be drawn through the L. However, there is in the Bank of England Museum a cheque dated 7 January 1661 with a clearly discernible £ sign.
 By the time the Bank was founded in 1694 the £ sign was in common use.

 However, the simple letter L, in lower- or uppercase, was used to represent the pound in printed books and newspapers until well into the 19th century.
 In the blackletter type used until the seventeenth century, the letter L is rendered as $\mathfrak{L}$.

 Usage

 When used for sterling, the pound sign is placed before the numerals (e.g., £12,000) and separated from the following digits by no space or only a thin space.
 In the UK, the sign is used without any prefix.
 In Egypt and Lebanon, a disambiguating letter is added (E£ or £E and £L respectively).
 In international banking and foreign exchange operations, the symbol is rarely used: the ISO 4217 currency code (e.g., GBP, EGP, etc.) is preferred.
 (Note: Prior to ISO 4217, abbreviations such as "stg" or "STG" were traditionally used to disambiguate sterling from other currencies that used the symbol.)